22 March 2017

 1940 : The Japanese biological weapons complex Ping Fang begins operations.
 It employs some 3,000 personnel under Ishii’s direction, working on a wide variety of biological agents, including bacteria that cause plague and anthrax.
 Over the next five years, Unit 731, as it becomes known, conducts horrific tests on Chinese prisoners and, allegedly, some Allied POWs.
 Victims are injected with, forced to eat, and made to breathe deadly pathogens.
 Often prisoners are killed before the diseases have become terminal so autopsies can be performed.
 Ishii’s men also create bacteriological bombs, and later that year Japanese warplanes repeatedly drop porcelain bombs containing fleas infected with plague over Chinese towns, resulting in several outbreaks of plague among the human population.

 Meanwhile, in England, a new biology department is established at Porton Down with Fildes as its head.
 His initial research focuses on botulism and anthrax.
+Since 1916 more than 25,000 servicemen took part in tests at Porton Down, in the development of chemical weapons and also protective attire and equipment to prevent exposure.
+It is the longest-running programme of chemical warfare tests on humans in the world.’ (source)

 November 18, 1941, : A committee of nine eminent American biologists convenes at Secretary of War Henry Stimson’s request to investigate the possibility of germ warfare.